Machine learning engineering of quantum currents

-{To go beyond quantum currents states composed of a single winding number, we employ FCP to engineer entangled superposition of winding numbers.
-This way, we demonstrate the preparation of entangled superposition states of different currents for up to three winding numbers for which no driving protocols are known so far to our knowledge} (see Fig.\ref{ParamGraphs}a).
+To go beyond quantum current states composed of a single winding number, we employ FCP to engineer entangled superposition of winding numbers.
+This way, we demonstrate the preparation of entangled superposition states of different currents for up to three winding numbers for which we are not aware of any protocol for their generation (see Fig.~\ref{ParamGraphs}a).
 The fidelity improves over protocol time $T$ and reaches eventually a plateau.
-The number of time steps is important to generate current states.
-With increasing number of steps, higher fidelity is reached.
+A minimal number of protocol timesteps are required to reach sufficient fidelity.